Vheshan37/Vheshan37/README.md

 ## 💬 Let's Connect!

 I'm always open to new opportunities, collaborations, and discussions!
-Feel free to reach out to me on [Twitter](https://twitter.com/vheshan) or [LinkedIn](https://www.linkedin.com/in/vheshan).
+Feel free to reach out to me on [Email](mailto:vihangaheshan37@gmail.com) | [Whatsapp](https://wa.me/+94719892932)

 ---